Frequently Asked Questions

 Finally, consider that the trade-off for riding through the beautiful countryside is that, should you become injured, help is not necessarily right around the corner.
 While we travel with cell phones, they sometimes don’t work in remote areas.
 We might be dependent on the help of passersby to get you to the next town.

 We generally ride 30-60 miles per day, in varying terrain and weather conditions, so you probably can’t do one of these tours if you’re a novice rider.
 We would expect all riders to be in above-average physical shape and comfortable with the idea of spending much of each day on their bicycles, so don’t start training for your tour 2 weeks before it begins.
 We are not macho jock types, and we encourage people to ride at their own pace, but we will admit that some days on the tours are hard.
-Consider, too, the fact that you must ride with panniers, so even if you ride a lot you’ll be riding with extra weight and drag you’re not used to.
+Consider, too, the fact that, on most tours, you must ride with panniers, so even if you ride a lot you’ll be riding with extra weight and drag you’re not used to.

 Assuming you’re physically fit enough for the bike mileage, it’s also important to consider the mental aspects of a bicycle journey.
 We go from point to point on bikes, so in order to reach the next comfortable bed or meal we have to play the cards we are dealt.
 It may start raining, or there could be a headwind the whole day, you might wish for some more shade, or you may have just realized that you are not at the top of the mountain pass yet.
 Dang!